UmitAygunn/UmitAygunn/README.md

 I'm a passionate React developer with a knack for creating interactive and user-friendly web applications.
 I love diving into new challenges and experimenting with the latest technologies to build cutting-edge solutions.
 Here's a bit more about me:

-Skills: SAAS / REACT / JS / HTML / CSS / BOOTSTRAP
+Skills: SASS / REACT / JS / HTML / CSS / BOOTSTRAP

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Html/Css/JavaScript/Sass/Python.
 - 👯 I’m looking to collaborate on open-source React projects.
 - 📫 How to reach me: umitaygun43@gmail.com